Green Butte L.O.

 History.

-Similar to Sisi Butte and Calamity Butte, the existing Spring Butte L.O. has an octagonal cab.
+Similar to Sisi Butte (post) and Calamity Butte (post), the existing Spring Butte L.O. has an octagonal cab.
 It was constructed in 1991 as the first of its kind in Oregon.
 The 16’x16′ cab sits shorter than the other two with a 41′ pole tower.
 It is still actively staffed every summer, so always make sure to be respectful of the active lookout attendant’s space and only climb the tower if you’ve been invited up.
 The previous lookout structure was developed in 1932 as a 30′ tower with 14’x14′ L-4 cab.
 It was maintained regularly between the 1950s-1970s and used up until it was deemed unsafe in the 1990s.
 In November of 1997, the existing lookout was broken into and vandalized.
 The damages were estimated up to $10,000.
 The fire finder and other furniture were torn and tossed from the height of the tower with complete disregard.
 It is unfortunate to hear that some people have such a lack of respect for places like this which is often why they are hidden behind locked gates.
 It is our collective responsibility to help keep places like this intact for future use and others to enjoy.

 Lava Butte L.O.